 A lightweight, self-contained, RESTful, multi-format NoSQL document store server written in Nim and powered by a SQLite backend for storage.

 A functional, concatenative programming language with a minimalist syntax, a small but practical standard library, and an advanced REPL.
-All packed in about 1MB.
+All packed in a single file.